-If you know (or you think) that your ancestors were from Colobraro, you could find info about your Italian family at Registrar of Vital Statistics in the City Office or at the parishes.
+If you search your ancestors in Colobraro, Basilicata, info about your Italian family are stored in the City Office archives or at the parishes.

-Registry offices in Basilicata and in Matera province were established in early 1800: it means that you could find information in Colobraro registrar as of that date.
+In towns and villages of Basilicata and in Matera province registry offices were established in early 1800: it means that you could find information in Colobraro registrar as of that date.

 So, if your ancestors were in Colobraro in the nineteenth or twentieth century, then you could try to contact the City Office of Colobraro to know more.

 Before to start your genealogy research in Colobraro, we suggest you to read our tips for your search .
-They are useful to search in Abruzzo and in Colobraro too.
+They are useful to search in Basilicata and in Colobraro too.

 Next picture shows the demographic trends in Colobraro from the Italian Unification (1861) an important info to understand how many people lived there in the past.